-If you’re thinking about choosing a program at one of these facilities, the value of their prestige and reputation is going to outweigh everything else on this list.
-As you will find out, mega-hospitals offer a less intimate experience, are more expensive, often require more time, vary in the amount you can count on paying, and are less flexible with their customization options.
+If you’re thinking about choosing a program at one of these facilities, the value of their prestige and reputation might outweigh everything else on this list.
+As you will find out, large hospitals offer a less intimate experience, are more expensive, often require more time, vary in the amount you can count on paying, and are less flexible with their customization options.

-So why would you pick a program at one of these mega-hospitals?
+So why would you pick a program at one of these large hospitals?
 Because when it comes down to it, they are known around the world for a reason.
-Their prestige and reputation speaks for itself.
+Their prestige and reputation speak for itself.
 If that’s the most important thing for your company and your employees, then they are probably the right choice for you.

-Answering these questions will help you understand how much you value the prestige of a mega-hospital and will help you weigh that value against the rest of the differences on this list.
+Answering these questions will help you understand how much you value the prestige of a large hospital and will help you weigh that value against the rest of the differences on this list.

 2. Number of Patients Served

-In 2018, the Mayo Clinic employed nearly 5,000 physicians and scientists and had approximately 1.2 million patients, according to their website.
+The Mayo Clinic employs more than 4,500 physicians and scientists and treats approximately 1.3 million patients each year, according to its website.
 According to a Forbes article from 2017, they did 7,000 executive physicals that year.

 3. Time Commitment

 One of the biggest differences between large hospitals, regional health systems, and concierge practices is the potential time commitment.